Somewhere Near Marseilles: Release and promotion

 The video to "Somewhere Near Marseilles" was filmed at an aquarium at the Yokohama Hakkeijima Sea Paradise location.

 Epic and Universal Music Japan first released "Somewhere Near Marseilles" on January 19, 2022, as part of Bad Mode.
-In July, the song served as the commercial theme song for Cartier in Japan.
+In July, the song served as the commercial theme song for Cartier's collaboration with Chitose Abe in Japan.
 Yuichi Kodama directed a special campaign film starring Utada, which included a behind-the-scenes video.
 Kodama also directed a live music video at Yokohama Hakkeijima Sea Paradise, in which Utada performs the song while various audience members dance and walk around an aquarium.
 The visual was released in two formats: vertical angle and panorama, and premiered exclusively to Spotify in part of their five-year anniversary celebration of the service launching in Japan.
 On September 16, the same live recorded version became available for video streaming.

 Utada announced their first greatest hits album, Science Fiction (2022), in January 2024, which features a mix of reworked and original singles from Utada's music discography, and is to commemorate the singer's 25th career anniversary.
 The Sci-Fi edit of "Somewhere Near Marseilles" was added to the album's track list and serves as the final song on the second disc.
 It was later confirmed to be the album's third single and was made available digitally on April 3.
 Similar versions of the vertical and panorama videos were distributed on Utada's YouTube channel featuring the Sci-Fi edit.